percona/k8spxc-docs/docs/cluster-wide.md

-* `WATCH_NAMESPACE` key-value pair in the `env` section should have `value` equal to a  comma-separated list of the namespaces to be watched by the Operator, *and* the namespace in which the Operator resides (or just a blank string to make the Operator deal with *all namespaces* in a Kubernetes cluster).
+* `WATCH_NAMESPACE` key-value pair in the `env` section should have `value` equal to a  comma-separated list of the namespaces to be watched by the Operator (or just a blank string to make the Operator deal with *all namespaces* in a Kubernetes cluster).

     !!! note

-        The list of namespaces to watch is fully supported by Percona Distribution for MySQL Operator starting from the version 1.7.
-In version 1.6 you can only use cluster-wide mode with empty `WATCH_NAMESPACE` key to watch all namespaces.
+        The list of namespaces to watch is fully supported by the Operator starting from the version 1.7 (in the version 1.6 you can only use cluster-wide mode with empty `WATCH_NAMESPACE` key to watch all namespaces).
+Also, prior to the version 1.12.0 it was necessary to mention the Operator's own namespace in the list of watched namespaces.

     The following simple example shows how to install Operator cluster-wide on Kubernetes.